Elliot Osborne: Return to Stockport

-Having made eight appearances and scoring one goal during the opening month of the 2018–19 season, Osborne returned to Stockport County on loan on 21 September 2018.
+Having made eight appearances and scored one goal during the opening month of the 2018–19 season, Osborne returned to Stockport County on loan on 21 September 2018.
 The deal was made permanent on 6 November 2017, signing a two-year deal at the club; manager Jim Gannon said that "I trust that as he matures and develops as a player that it will add to our own growth as a team and club."
 He scored two goals in 37 appearances over the course of the 2018–19 season, helping Stockport to win promotion as champions of National League North.
-He scored nine goals in 42 games in the 2019–20 season, the club's first season back in the National League, including a hat-trick in a 5–1 home win over FC Halifax Town.
+He scored nine goals in 42 games in the 2019–20 season, the club's first season return in the National League, including a hat-trick in a 5–1 home win over FC Halifax Town.
 He made 79 appearances and scored 11 times during his two-year stay at Stockport.

 Stevenage

-Osborne made a return into the Football League when he joined League Two club Stevenage on 1 July 2020.
+Osborne returned to the Football League when he joined League Two club Stevenage on 1 July 2020.
 On signing Osborne, Stevenage manager Alex Revell said that "he's coming off the back of a couple of hugely successful seasons and will bring goals, a creativity and dynamism that we are all excited to watch".
-He scored two goals in 30 games during the 2020–21 season, including the only goal of the game at Crawley Town on 16 February; following that game he said that "I’ve been injured for a few months [an ankle injury required surgery] and I just wanted to do something, either today or whenever, just to make a statement to the gaffer".
-He fell out of the first team picture following the appointment of Paul Tisdale as manager in November 2021.
+He scored two goals in 30 games during the 2020–21 season, including the only goal of the game at Crawley Town on 16 February; following that game he said that "I've been injured for a few months [an ankle injury required surgery] and I just wanted to do something, either today or whenever, just to make a statement to the gaffer".
+He fell out of the first-team picture following the appointment of Paul Tisdale as manager in November 2021.

 Altrincham

 On 6 January 2022, Osborne signed for National League side Altrincham; he had worked under manager Phil Parkinson at Nantwich.
 He made 23 appearances in the second half of the 2021–22 season and signed a new contract in May 2022.
+He played 46 games in the 2022–23 campaign, scoring two goals.
+He made 48 appearances in the 2023–24 season, including in the play-off semi-final defeat to Bromley.
+He then signed a new contract, with the club writing that his "expansive range of passing, ball retention ability and unrelenting hard work made him a pivotal part of the Alty team".
+He played 50 matches in the 2024–25 season.